Brayconn/AllSeeingEye/Readme.md

 ## Building
 It's just a regular VS2019 project, should build pretty normally.

-Make sure you have [WinFormsKeybinds](https://github.com/Brayconn/WinFormsKeybinds) though.
+Make sure you have [WinFormsKeybinds](https://github.com/Brayconn/WinFormsKeybinds), and [LayeredPictureBox](https://github.com/Brayconn/LayeredPictureBox/) though.

 ## Running
 On Windows you can just click the exe.